atonii/alx-system_engineering-devops/0x01-shell_permissions/README.md

-touch hello - script to create empty file chmod 744 hello - script to give current user executable right chmod 554 hello -  script that adds execute permission to the owner and the group owner, and read permission to other users, to the file hello
+touch hello - script to create empty file chmod 744 hello - script to give current user executable right chmod 554 hello -  script that adds execute permission to the owner and the group owner, and read permission to other users, to the file hello chmod 751 hello - gives executable to other users